 This begins a new instant message conversation between the sender and the recipient, whoever they may be, making it a perfect place for individuals with bad intent to troll for unsuspecting victims.
 Recently, Kik made it so pictures need to be “tapped” in order to be seen, instead of simply showing up on the screen.

 Ads are everywhere.
 Kik specializes in “promoted chats” – basically, conversations between brands and users, and also thrives on in-app purchases.

 They are out of town.
 A significant law-enforcement issue with Kik is that it’s a Canada-based company, making it difficult and slow for US-based authorities to pursue inappropriate activity.
 Finally, there are no records for parents to review and chats are easily deleted.

 Predator activity is rampant.
 The app has a reputation of having a significant number of predators prowling the app.
 Based on our own conversations with law enforcement, predatory activity is still an issue.
 A recent story of a West Michigan teen lured to Iowa through the app shows how parents really need to be very involved in how their kids are using technology.

 As a general rule, if an app cannot be easily monitored, parents may want to consider whether it’s appropriate for middle school students.
-Additionally, since it is classified as social media, we believe all uers should be at least 13.
+Additionally, since it is classified as social media, we recommend that you follow Apple’s age recommendation of 17+.
 Parents should take extreme caution when deciding if their young kids should use this app based on the risks noted.